 A bit about Shawn…

-I trained initially as a physicist and became a schoolteacher; I’ve taught science (particularly physics) to people of all ages—from grade one students all the way to post-secondary students and specialised community-based programs for older adults.
+I trained initially as a physicist and became a schoolteacher; I’ve taught science to people of all ages—from grade one students all the way to post-secondary physics and specialised community-based programs for older adults.
 During my first return to graduate school, I focused on the joyful messiness of learning to teach, and my academic career began shortly thereafter.
 I held posts at Ontario Tech University and Simon Fraser University, before taking a position at the University of Cambridge where I was Professor of the History of Science, Technology, and Education.

 Although I have deeply enjoyed being a researcher and teacher, it was my work in relationship with others that has nourished me most during my career.
 Cambridge is somewhat unique in that, as a Professor, I had a certain number of students for whom I was responsible for “pastoral care.”
 This was deeply meaningful work that led me to take on increasingly complex academic leadership positions, particularly during the pandemic.
 I returned to Canada a few years ago and began to discern a call to ministry at St. Anselm’s Anglican Church whilst continuing to teach part-time for a number of universities.
-I soon began serving regularly and began full-time MDiv studies shortly thereafter.
-I am being ordained as a Transitional Deacon on December 6, 2025.

 On a personal note, I am deeply connected with the Francophone community, alors les conversations en français seront bienvenues, car je parle français dans ma vie quotidienne!
 I have a visual arts practice and a sadly less frequent music practice.
 My biggest source of personal development outside of the Christian faith has been my lifelong practice of traditional martial arts, which I have practiced for over four decades.